 This fantastic casserole has now become a tradition at our Thanksgiving table.

-You can find the original recipe here, and here is my adjusted version.
+You can find the original recipe here, but here is my adjusted version.

 Casserole